bazelbuild/bazel/faq.md

 * Projects that deploy on multiple platforms
 * Projects that have extensive tests

-On what platforms does Bazel run?
+Where can I run Bazel?
 ---------------------------------

-Currently, Linux and MacOS.
-Porting to other Unix platforms should be straightforward, provided a JDK is available for the platform.
+Currently, Linux and Mac OS X. Porting to other UNIX platforms should be straightforward, as long as a JDK is available for the platform.

 What about Windows?
 -------------------

-Due to its Unix heritage, porting Bazel to Windows is significant work.
+Due to its UNIX heritage, porting Bazel to Windows is significant work.
 For example, Bazel uses symlinks extensively, which has varying levels of support across Windows versions.